 EPA is responsible for ensuring that all pesticides sold in the United States, when they are used according to label directions and precautions, do not cause unreasonable risks.
-General information about consumer pesticide use and safety can be found on EPA’s Pest Control and Pesticide Safety for Consumers Web site.
+Find information about home pesticide use and safety at:

 EPA’s Office of Pesticide Programs provides information for consumers who may need to use pesticides in their homes.
 Guidance is available for dealing with indoor pests, such as rodents, bed bugs, or mosquitoes, outdoor pests in lawns and gardens, as well as for protecting pets.